 All passengers travelling to and from international destinations via the United States are required to present a valid passport.
 Failure to do so will result in boarding being denied for international flights.
 Citizens of countries other than Canada and the United States should contact their consulate or embassy for boarding requirements.
 Proof of onward or return travel may be required at check-in.

 Canadian and US citizens travelling between US and Canada must still carry a valid passport even when travelling with a Nexus card.
+US passport card may not be used for international air travel.

 Secure Flight is a Transportation Security Administration (TSA) program that enhances the security of international air travel.
 Porter is required to submit passengers' name as it appears on passport, gender, date of birth and redress number (as applicable) to TSA 72 hours prior to passenger travel.
 For more info, visit our Secure Flight information page.